 Cold Spring Brook, a perennial stream that feeds Bloods Pond and eventually Ashland Reservoir, bisects this property.
-The parcel has a little of everything: in addition to a river walk, there is a wildflower meadow left over from a former beaver pond, a cranberry bog, spillways for an old mill, extensive swamps, open forest, and unusual topography: long narrow hills up to 30’ high that are the remnants of glacial moraines that have been quarried for their gravel, now forested over.
+The parcel has a little of everything: in addition to a river walk, there is a wildflower meadow left over from a former beaver pond, a cranberry bog, spillways for an old mill, extensive swamps, open forest, and unusual topography: long narrow ridges up to 30’ high that are the remnants of glacial moraines that have been quarried for their gravel, now forested over.
 Because it is surrounded by extensive wetlands, the property feels larger and more remote than its size would indicate.

-Size: 39.8 acres
+Size: 43.7 acres

+The northern ¾ of the property was donated by Jack and John Braim who owned most of the land, then forested, on both sides of South Mill St., when the portions along South Mill St. and Front St. were subdivided for house lots.
+The southern ¼ was donated a few years later by the developer of the lots in that area.
 Much of the trail follows the path of an old gravel road from South Mill Street to Front Street that was likely used in the 1960’s and earlier for quarrying operations.
-A portion of that road is now blocked by house lots, but a trail has been cut around them.
+A portion of that road is now blocked by house lots, but the trail has been cut around them.
 The portion of that gravel road beginning at South Mill Street can be seen on the latest (1987) U.S. Geological Survey topographic map, which also shows the cranberry bog as a small pond.
 Note the gravel pit symbol in the center.

-Bushwhacking, Cross Country Skiing, Hiking/Walking, Vernal Pool, Woods Trail
+Biking, Bushwhacking, Cross Country Skiing, Hiking/Walking, Vernal Pool, Woods Trail

 If you parked on the causeway at Bloods Pond, then before getting back into your car, walk north along the causeway to where the road goes over two stone spillways, historically restored by the town in 2004.
 This is the site of Perry’s Mill, after which South Mill Street was named, and the Hopkinton Historical Commission has erected a plaque describing it.
 See the Mighton Woods page for a description of the other mill on Cold Spring Brook at North Mill Street.